3 ft 6 in gauge railways: Nomenclature

 This gauge is sometimes called Cape gauge, named after the Cape Colony in what is now South Africa, which adopted it in 1873.
 "Cape gauge" was used in several English-speaking countries.
 The equivalent of Cape gauge is used in other languages, such as the Dutch kaapspoor, German Kapspur, Norwegian kappspor and French voie cape.
 After metrication in the 1960s, the gauge was referred to in official South African Railways publications as instead of 1067 mm.

 In Sweden, the gauge was nicknamed Blekinge gauge, as most of the railways in the province of Blekinge had this gauge.

 Colonial Gauge was used in New Zealand.

 In Australia, this gauge is typically referred to as narrow gauge in comparison to standard gauge or broad gauge.
 In some instances, simply 3 foot 6 inch — or in rarer cases medium gauge — is used to distinguish it from other narrow gauges.

+In Dutch East Indies now.
+Indonesia this gauge called as Indische Normaalspoor because this gauge used widely as Standard Gauge for railway system.
+This gauge was match with the geography condition of Indonesia especially Java and Sumatra Islands.

 In Japan the gauge, along with other narrow gauges, is referred to as (狭軌, kyōki) to differentiate it from the standard gauge Shinkansen lines.
 It is also commonly referred to as 36 gauge (三六軌間), which is derived from the 3 ft 6 in width.